tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Symbolic Implementation)
+- need to modify variable learning to soundly check for inhabitability
 - disable extrusion for now
 - develop example where extrusion is necessary
     - determine if there's a way to delay extrusion to only when necessary